-Practice Societies A unique aspect of Emory Law, our practice societies are made up of faculty, student leaders, alumni, and career strategy advisers who bring more than 100 practitioners to campus for networking panels, and professional development events each year.
+PRACTICE SOCIETIES A unique aspect of Emory Law, our practice societies are made up of faculty, student leaders, alumni, and career strategy advisers who bring more than 100 practitioners to campus for networking panels and professional development events each year.
 We encourage you to sample different societies and join those that pique your career interests.
-Moot Court Society Emory Law's Moot Court Society enables you to develop your brief writing and oral advocacy, which will help you become and effective appellate advocate.
+MOOT COURT SOCIETY Emory Law's Moot Court Society enables you to develop your brief writing and oral advocacy, which will help you become an effective appellate advocate.
 Students compete against other schools in national competitions.
 Each year, the Moot Court Society also sponsors the Civil Rights and Liberties competition on Emory's campus, which is attended by more than a dozen law schools.
-Mock Trial Society Mock Trial competitions are an opportunity to put legal concepts into action in a simulated trial environment.
+MOCK TRIAL SOCIETY Mock Trial competitions are an opportunity to put legal concepts into action in a simulated trial environment.
 Students who participate tend to be more comfortable in the courtroom environment because they develop the fundamental skills of persuasion, oral presentation, critical thinking, strategy development, and problem analysis.
-Externships and Clinics Your education will be shaped by the scholarly work of our centers and academic programs as well as clinical programs, which offer curriculum-based, real-world experience through direct client service in a range of settings, including the Baron Legislative Advocacy Clinic, Barton Juvenile Defender Clinic, Barton Appeal for Youth Clinic, Emory Immigrant Legal Assistance, International Humanitarian Law Clinic, Turner Environmental Law Clinic, and Volunteer Clinic for Veterans.
+EXTERNSHIPS AND CLINICS Your education will be shaped by the scholarly work of our centers and academic programs as well as clinical programs, which offer curriculum-based, real-world experience through direct client service in a range of settings, including the Baron Legislative Advocacy Clinic, Barton Juvenile Defender Clinic, Barton Appeal for Youth Clinic, Emory Immigrant Legal Assistance, International Humanitarian Law Clinic, Turner Environmental Law Clinic, and Volunteer Clinic for Veterans.
 Learn more.

-Turner Environmental Law Clinic Each year, the Turner Environmental Law Clinic provides more than 4,000 hours of pro bono legal representation to individuals, community groups, and nonprofits that seek to protect and restore the natural environment.
+TURNER ENVIRONMENTAL LAW CLINIC Each year, the Turner Environmental Law Clinic provides more than 4,000 hours of pro bono legal representation to individuals, community groups, and nonprofits that seek to protect and restore the natural environment.
 The clinic offers students an intense, hands-on introduction to environmental law and regulatory practice.
 With direct faculty supervision, students work closely with some of the nation's prominent environmental organizations on the clinic's litigation, transactional, and policy matters.
 The work addresses critical environmental issues of today, such as sustainable energy and climate change, sustainable agriculture and urban farming, natural resource protection, and environmental justice.
 Learn more.
-Feminism and Legal Theory Project Led by renowned scholar Martha Albertson Fineman, Robert W. Woodruff Professor of Law, the Feminism and Legal Theory Project examines specific laws and policies related to the intersection of gender and issues such as race, class, ability, and sexuality.
+FEMINISM AND LEGAL THEORY PROJECT Led by renowned scholar Martha Albertson Fineman, Robert W. Woodruff Professor of Law, the Feminism and Legal Theory Project examines specific laws and policies related to the intersection of gender and issues such as race, class, ability, and sexuality.
 It also focuses on the legal and social position of children and other vulnerable populations.
 Learn more.
-International Humanitarian Law Clinic This clinic promotes the law of armed conflict and strives to eliminate torture, war crimes, genocide, and crimes against humanity.
+INTERNATIONAL HUMANITARIAN LAW CLINIC Th s clinic promotes the law of armed conflit t and strives to eliminate torture, war crimes, genocide, and crimes against humanity.
 It focuses on implementing humanitarian law in US military operations and national security strategy, seeking accountability for international humanitarian law violations, and training and educating organizations involved in armed conflict.
 The clinic partners with international criminal tribunals, the US military, nongovernmental organizations, and law firms around the world.
 Learn more.